 Also create the directories:

-As in the manual create and
+As in the manual create and execute file transfer routine.

 Examine the C:\XML\Orders